uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 declared with the `__kernel` qualifier in the program source.
 Each program object can represent program source or binary.

-ComputeAorta tends to delay final compilation until kernel run time, e.g.
-[clEnqueueNDRangeKernel][clEnqueueNDRange] , where all the scheduling
-information will be available.
+oneAPI Construction Kit tends to delay final compilation until kernel run time, e.g. [clEnqueueNDRangeKernel][clEnqueueNDRange] , where all the scheduling information will be available.
 Therefore if a user runs the same kernel kernel twice with identical work loads and scheduling, the first run may suffer some initial latency from compilation.